Hardin is Reidsville's new Planning and Community Development manager

 Hardin, who came to Reidsville from Jacksonville, Alabama, took his post February 14 to replace Donna Setliff, who retired in 2021.

-A native of Cartersville, Ga., Hardin had lived in Jacksonville since 2010.
-He received his bachelor of arts degree in political science and earned a master’s degree in public administration from Jacksonville State University there.
+A native of Cartersville, Georgia, Hardin had lived in Jacksonville since 2010.
+He received his bachelor of arts degree in political ccience and earned a master’s degree in public administration from Jacksonville State University there.

 While in graduate school, Hardin worked as a planning intern with the City of Anniston, Alabama.
 After graduation in 2018, he became a regional planner with the East Alabama Regional Planning and Development Commission.
 After two years on the job, he was named a senior planner there.